For those of you who are unfamiliar with UTComp™ and our core products, UltraAnalytix® and QCAnalytix™, let me give you a quick summary.

 QCAnalytix is an extension of UltraAnalytix® where the ultrasound inspection technology is integrated into custom machinery for the purpose of real-time, continuous inspection of a production line.
 Composites products and pultruded assets such as FRP piping, railway ties and other continuously manufactured composite assets can be analyzed in line and automatically.
 It inspects in real time parameters such as thickness, baseline stiffness and baseline strength.
 This system is also able to determine if a sample is free of defects or if it needs to be scrapped by a simple yes or no parameter.
 The producer and consumer will have peace of mind knowing the asset will deliver top performance in the field.

 QCAnalytix also utilizes a modern Human Machine Interface (HMI) for ease of operation.
 All the data acquisition and processing of results is displayed in real time on the HMI screen.
 Data is also stored locally as well as able to be automatically saved elsewhere using the built-in network connectivity.
-Each QCAnalytix system is fully customized by UTComp’s experienced engineering staff both mechanically and in the software to meat each customer’s and applications needs.
+Each QCAnalytix system is fully customized by UTComp’s experienced engineering staff both mechanically and in the software to meet each customer’s and applications needs.
 Figure 1 is an example of one of the top-level operating screens.

 Figure 1: Top level HMI screeen for fully automatic mode